ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 Most of these languages have changed a lot since the 1960s, so the way I'm using these languages won't be quite the same as they were used back then.
 For example, I couldn't find a way to compile and/or run an ALGOL50 program, so I'll have to use Algol68, a later standard of the language.
 Similarly, the first APLs were intended for use on a blackboard, and the first actual implementations were all proprietary.
+Many of the languages were originally written on punchcards and physically inserted into a punchard reader, and I don't have access to any of that.
 For the most part, I made some attempt to use an older version of each language to get a better feel for what it would be like to use the language back in the day.

 I'll be looking at the languages in ascending order based on their popularity in 1965.

 Along with my solution for each language, I'll give a little bit of history and a quote from Edsger Dijkstra (whether I agree with it or not :smile:).
+His scathing remarks about almost every language on this list were too good to leave out.

 <a target="_blank" href="https://github.com/ashermancinelli/algorithm-testbed">All these solutions and the build system needed to compile the examples can be found in this repository.</a>